JINHXu/spellchecker/README.md

 ## 1. Spell checking(without trie)

-Write a spell-checker class that stores a lexicon of words `lexicon`, in a Python `set`, and implements a method, `check(word)`, which performs a spell check on the string `word` with respect to the words in `lexicon`.
+A spell-checker class that stores a lexicon of words `lexicon`, in a Python `set`, and a method, `check(word)`, which performs a spell check on the string `word` with respect to the words in `lexicon`.

 If `word` is in `lexicon`, then the call to `check(word)` should return a list containing